The New Adventures of Winnie the Pooh: Critical response

 Good Housekeeping wrote that the show was "sweet and endearing, though its educational value is essentially limited to a kid-tailored 'I'm okay, you're okay' theme".
 Common Sense Media gave the show 4 stars, saying "the lessons are just as classic and time-tested as the characters".
 Hal Erickson, writing in his book Television Cartoon Shows, called the show a delightful eye of calm in "the hurricane of hectic Saturday morning slapstick".
 DVDizzy.com praised the show calling it "true both to the spirit of Milne's creation and the animation of Disney's terrific short films".
 DVDVerdict.com called the show "perfectly respectable imitations that still rank as stellar, sweet-natured children's entertainment", going on to write "Kids should enjoy this stuff and adults should feel comfortable leaving their young ones in the care of this of this good-hearted programming for an hour".
 AnimatedViews called the show "a well-remembered if not exceptional series that slotted into the kind of programming that filled the Disney Afternoons."
 David Perlmutter, in his book America Toons In, called the longevity of the show "a testament to the enduring appeal of the beloved characters".
 Common Sense Media have the series a four out of five stars, saying, "Classic characters will delight preschoolers."

 Not all reviews have been positive.
 Evan Levine, writing for the Philadelphia Daily News, gave the program a mixed review, saying "the characters are all true to form, but the colors are overly bright, and the whole look is harsh" but adding "this series is certainly better than a lot of other cartoons that we've seen".
-Jan Crain Rudeen, writing for the Scripps Howard News Service, described the series and the resulting video releases as "awful", which he felt lacked imagination.
+Jan Crain Rudeen, writing for the Scripps Howard News Service, described the series and the resulting video releases as "awful", which she felt lacked imagination.
 Desson Howe of The Washington Post described the series as "cheaply sweetened fare".
 One particular episode has been a source of controversy.
 "Sorry Wrong Slusher", in which the characters stay up late, order pizza, and watch a late night "slusher film", has been called violent.